-Each of the DTES sub-areas has a unique heritage.
+Each of the DTES subareas has a unique heritage.
 Chinatown is the historic heart of Vancouver's Chinese-Canadian community.
 In 2011, a section of Chinatown (HA-1) was formally recognized as a National Historic Site of Canada.
 This area and its existing heritage urban fabric should be preserved.
+In Chinatown South, (HA-1A) Council endorses additional height for the purposes of supporting innovative heritage approach, cultural, affordable and social housing projects.

 The Oppenheimer area was home to the Coast Salish people before they were dislocated by the establishment of a working town, which brought many immigrant workers to the area.
-Support should be given to Indigenous community to identify and conserve its tangible and intangible heritage in this area.
+Support should be given to Aboriginal community to identify and conserve its tangible and intangible heritage in this area.